SiddarthEmmi/EZ_PYTHON_TRAINING/README.md

 # PYTHON_TRAINING
-During my placement training i have solved some Problem Statements on Python Programming and i posted those here, the problems will starts from DAY_02 Folder.
+During my placement training i have solved some Problem Statements on Python Programming and i posted them here, the problems will starts from DAY_02 Folder.